 Program reviews in non-academic units at the College have been informal and infrequent.
-This was a selfidentified area of weakness for the College, and efforts are underway to correct this.
+This was a self-identified area of weakness for the College, and efforts are underway to correct this.

 Categorical programs, such as EOPS, CalWORKs, and DSP (Disability Services Program), and grant-funded programs, such as Puente and Corrections Education, are required to submit annual reports every year to their funding agencies.
 These reports include information on the number of students served, progress toward identified goals, assessments of outcomes, and justifications for expenditures.
 Managers in these areas use the results of these assessments and reports to make annual budget and personnel requests to their appropriate Vice President.
-Additionally, the Student Services division of the College conducted internal program reviews in Fall 2019. (as per VP Cooper - evidence?)
+Additionally, the Student Services division of the College conducted internal program reviews in Fall 2019.
 As part of the annual budget request process, the Vice Presidents include these requests in the overall budgeting plan.

-The College is finalizing a draft template for "Administrative Program Reviews," those program reviews in areas outside of the instructional departments, including the Superintendent-President's Office, the offices of the Vice Presidents and deans, student services departments, fiscal and facilities/maintenance departments, and Human Resources, among others.
+The College created a draft template for "Administrative Program Reviews," those program reviews in areas outside of the instructional departments, including the Superintendent-President's Office, the offices of the Vice Presidents and deans, student services departments, fiscal and facilities/maintenance departments, and Human Resources, among others.
 A list of departments/units expected to complete such a review has been developed, and a cycle of review was presented to the College Governance Council at its September 8, 2021 meeting.
-[Administrative Program Review Cycle of Completion; College Governance Agenda of 9.8.21] The expectation is that each area will complete a program review once every six years, and each area will complete its first program review by the time of the College's next accreditation visit in fall 2024.
+The cycle of review establishes that each area will complete a program review once every three years, and each area will complete its first program review by the time of the College's next accreditation visit in fall 2024.

 The Administrative Program Review template contains questions related to the administrative department's role at the College; its mission statement; the data it uses to measure its performance; and requests for fiscal, personnel, and other College resources.
 Service Area Outcomes replace the instructionally-themed Student Learning Outcomes typical of instructional program reviews.
 Additionally, the departments are asked how they contribute to the equity goals of the campus, as it is important to recognize that equity is everyone's concern, from the classroom to the facilities to the grounds.
-[Administrative Program Review Template] Results from these Administrative Program Reviews will be shared at the College Governance Council, the participatory governance committee charged with making recommendations to the Superintendent-President for resource allocation and institutional effectiveness purposes.
+Results from these Administrative Program Reviews will be shared at the College Governance Council, the participatory governance committee charged with making recommendations to the Superintendent-President for resource allocation and institutional effectiveness purposes.